kswain1/a-z_upload/README.md

 ## Player
 - Returns the player's data including their name, the team they are on, their team id, and their age.
+- POST: The same data can be posted or applied to the player's account.